Project appeal for South West Zimbabwe

-Gladstone Hlalakuhle of Endev Environment and Development met with Richard Higgins of Good Gardeners International, in the UK, to discuss a project appeal for the area known as Village four in Northern Zimbabwe.
+Gladstone Hlalakuhle of Endev Consulting Ltd., met with Richard Higgins of Good Gardeners International, in the UK, to discuss in detail this project appeal for the area known as Village four in Matebele Land, North.

 Good Gardeners Sustainable Sanitation and Food Security Growing System appeal

 Mission: Enable Villages in South Western Zimbabwe to have the first class HH-2 waste management system along with the HH-3 DRY Sanitation System.
 The first consideration is stop the risk of polluting the ground water from sanitation run off.
 The HH-3 DRY toilet system completely prevents this and enables the HH-2 waste management system to operate smoothly in its fertiliser making capacity which requires fresh pure water with which to do so.
 The wastes from village households and community kitchens is all collected and processed through the HH-2 system which generates the right fungi and bacteria to quickly process these wastes.
 The end product HH-4 is then applied to the land and pest and disease free growing can commence.

 Sr Albert Howard achieved exactly this 100 years ago and the Good Gardeners are bringing back the science to spearhead its spread across Africa.

 HH-2: Feeding the World (taken from an article on the Mother and Child Foundation web site)

 Two of the most commonly recurring issues in the developing world are nutrition and sanitation.
 Eating well and keeping water supplies clean, in other words.

 With this in mind, the Mother and Child Foundation is pleased to support the work of Good Gardeners International and their HH-2 Horticultural System.
 Their ongoing work across Uganda is fully supported by The Institute of Brain Chemistry.